KFig21/shopping_cart/README.md

 <h3>Summary</h3>
 <p>HoopShop is a mock storefront page that was made for React section of the The Odin Project javascript curriculum.
 The goal of this project was to learn how to use BrowserRouter, Routes, Link, & Switch in React by creating a storefront that has multiple pages for you to navigate while maintaing the state of the app.</p>

+<h3>Features:</h3>

+- Adding/removing items to the cart
+- Cart dynamically updates thanks to React hooks
+- Filter products by type or brand
+- Responsive design

 <h3>Demo GIFs</h3>

 <h4>Desktop</h4>